 In this note we’ll look at this imperative of obedience to Christ as portrayed in the Bible, and uncover some insight into what the Bible means by “obedience” and “believe”.

 A Survey of the Scriptural Admonitions to Obedience

-Given the paucity of teaching in the modern Church on the importance of living in obedience to your Lord — as a result of one’s conversion — we might not expect to find much emphasis on it in scripture.
+Given the paucity of teaching in the modern Church on the importance of living in obedience to your Lord — as a result of one’s conversion –, we might not expect to find much emphasis on it in scripture.
 And, we don’t find the literal phrase other than in Romans.
-But what it represents – Christians living in obedience to Christ through their faith that Christ was their risen Lord and Messiah — permeates the New Testament.
+But what it represents – Christians living in obedience to Christ through their faith that Christ is their risen Lord and Messiah — permeates the New Testament.

 The Apostle Paul coined the phrase, which we most likely equate with his introductory greeting to the Romans:

 1Paul, a bond-servant of Christ Jesus, called as an apostle, set apart for the gospel of God, 2which He promised beforehand through His prophets in the holy Scriptures, 3concerning His Son, who was born of a descendant of David according to the flesh, 4who was declared the Son of God with power by the resurrection from the dead, according to the Spirit of holiness, Jesus Christ our Lord, 5through whom we have received grace and apostleship to bring about the obedience of faith among all the Gentiles for His name’s sake, 6among whom you also are the called of Jesus Christ;